-Rout Power Cord away from kiln in such a way that it can not touch the hot case of the kiln.
+If you have a flexible cord, rout cord away from kiln in such a way that it can not touch the hot case of the kiln.
 Secure it so it can not move.
 If cord touches the hot case it could melt and cause a short circuit and/or fire.